itsfarbod/Dockerized_Jira_Confluence_Postgres_Crackable/README.md

 # Dockerized Jira Confluence Postgres Crackable

 Docker deployment of Jira &amp; Confluence Crackable alongside Postgres as an external DB

+**First of all clone project to your server and go to project directory**

 ## Docker Compoe Configuration